 - Face-to-face intake sessions, provided the tasks are clinical in nature

 - Case conferences when the client is present

-- Case preparation/treatment planning, psychological test interpretation, writing case notes and reports, telephone intake/contact, case conferences and case management activities without the client(s) present, and observing others performing counselling are not considered direct client contact but will count towards practicum hours.
+Normally, at least 60% of direct client contact is comprised of individual counselling.
+Case preparation/treatment planning, psychological test interpretation, writing case notes and reports, telephone intake/contact, case conferences and case management activities without the client(s) present, and observing others perform counselling are not considered direct client contact.

 Qualification requirements for all WLU & Athabasca Students

 - Currently in/or completed a Counselling or Psychotherapy accredited program

 - Completion of a theory course in counselling

 - Completion of a practical counselling skills course (or equivalent experience)

 - Two letters of reference – at least one will be work related and the other can be an academic reference.
 Both need to attest to suitability for the counselling profession.

 - Available to work 2-3 set days a week for the duration of internship placement depending on their individual program requirements.